-It has been assumed that the impact of the Pillar 2 (business or strategic) risks run by COLFS will be to impair COLFS's ability to generate profits as a result of incurring trading losses.
-In order to estimate the total capital reserves required by COLFS it has been assumed that there may be a large claim following an operational risk failure combined with loss of business as a result of damage to COLFS's reputation.
+It has been assumed that the impact of the Pillar 2 (business or strategic) risks run by COLFS will be to impair COLFS' ability to generate profits as a result of incurring trading losses.
+In order to estimate the total capital reserves required by COLFS it has been assumed that there may be a large claim following an operational risk failure combined with loss of business as a result of damage to COLFS' reputation.
 It is believed that this combination of events would have the most potentially damaging impact on COLFS's capital position.

 The consequence of identified risks should, however, be seen in the context of COLFS, which is a limited company.
-There are six directors.
-Capital would therefore only be affected in the event of a major operational risk failure.
+There are directors.
+Capital would only be affected in the event of a major operational risk failure.

-In the event of a potential claim under a Pillar 1 risk along with the negative impact of a serious downturn or business risk COLFS Directors would take steps to cut costs - e.g. staff reduction on a general market downturn.
+In the event of a potential claim under a Pillar 1 risk along with the negative impact of a serious downturn or business risk COLFS Directors would take further steps to cut costs.